 - Source of income

-- Other documentation such a visa’s may be required Subject to qualifications, status and local country laws and regulations.
+- Other documentation such a visa may be required subject to qualifications, status and local country laws and regulations.

-Once the application is completed one of their International Banking Specialist will get in touch with you to arrange a meeting to verify your documentation, alongside your application form.
+Once the application is completed one of their International Banking Specialists will get in touch with you to arrange a meeting to verify your documentation, alongside your application form.

 Of course, there are more options available but without out proof of address in the